raphaeldertinatti/cursor-while-mysql/README.md

 CLOSE C;
 ```

-Before the loop starts, we open the cursor with `OPEN C` statement, then whe start the `WHILE` with the condition **end = 0**.
+Before the loop starts, we open the cursor with `OPEN C` statement, then we start the `WHILE` with the condition **end = 0**.
 Inside the while loop, the cursor data will be fetched into the declared variables, and then the update or insert operation will use the fetched data.

 ### Conclusion